Antibody Tests Point To Lower Death Rate For The Coronavirus Than First Thought

 That's in contrast with death rates of 5% or more based on calculations that included only people who got sick enough to be diagnosed with tests that detect the presence of virus in a person's body.

-And the revised estimates support an early prediction by Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a leading member of the White House Coronavirus Task Force.
-In an editorial published in late March in the New England Journal of Medicine, Fauci and colleagues wrote that the case fatality rate for COVID-19 "may be considerably less than 1%."
+And the revised estimates support an early prediction by Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a leading member of the White House coronavirus task force.
+In an editorial published in late March in The New England Journal of Medicine, Fauci and colleagues wrote that the case fatality rate for COVID-19 "may be considerably less than 1%."

 But even a virus with a fatality rate less than 1% presents a formidable threat, Rivers says.
 "That is many times more deadly than seasonal influenza," she says.

-The new evidence is coming from places like Indiana, which completed the first phase of a massive testing effort early in May.
+The new evidence is coming from places such as Indiana, which completed the first phase of a massive testing effort early in May.

 Indiana's program began soon after coronavirus cases began appearing in the state.
 The governor's office contacted Nir Menachemi, who chairs the health policy and management department at Indiana University's Richard M. Fairbanks School of Public Health.

-The governor wanted basic information, like how many people had been infected, and how many would die.
+The governor wanted basic information, such as how many people had been infected, and how many would die.

 At the time, "it was really difficult to know for sure," Menachemi says.
 "And frankly, not just in our state, but in any state."

-That was because health officials only knew about people who'd been sick enough to get tested for the virus.
+That was because health officials only knew about people who had been sick enough to get tested for the virus.
 And that number can be misleading, Menachemi says.

 "It doesn't capture the vast number of people out there who might be infected but not seeking medical care," he says.